Take someone with you if possible.

-Not too much information; try to stay focussed on the most important.
+Do not provide too much information; try to stay focused on the most important information.
 Consider that in an acute emergency situation there is not much time for reading.

 Date of birth

-Contact persons (parents, husband, best friend, doctors?); If possible, more than one person to be able to reach at least one in an emergency situation
+Contact persons (parents, husband, best friend, doctors?); If possible, provide more than one contact to be able to reach at least one person in an emergency situation

-Brief description of the main diagnoses (only the ones which are important to not harm you in an emergency situation and to prevent you from life-threatening conditions).
+Brief description of the main diagnoses (only those that are important to avoid any harm in an emergency situation, and to prevent you from life-threatening conditions).

-Maybe special instructions what has to be done for rare disease diagnoses.
+Maybe special instructions regarding your rare disease diagnoses.

-I have an emergency bracelet with scannable code which shows all important details online, another bracelet with engraved information, an emergency card in my wallet, an emergency list in each bag, plus a detailed emergency booklet with more details for my appointments.
+I am wearing an emergency bracelet with a barcode that shows all important details online if scanned; another bracelet with engraved information; an emergency card in my wallet; an emergency list in each bag; plus a detailed emergency booklet with more details for my appointments.

-Note: In an emergency situation patients with CCI or other cervical spine instabilities are at huge risk for overbending or manipulating their head.
-Nobody should rotate or bend your head or force it into any direction.
-Best way to avoid this is if everyone know were to find and how to put on your neck brace.
+Note: In an emergency situation, patients with CCI or other cervical spine instabilities have a huge risk of spinal cord injury due to hyperextension or manipulating of their necks.
+Nobody should rotate or bend your neck, or force it into any direction.
+The best way to avoid this is if you let everyone know were to find, and how to put on, your neck brace.